mnhock/swcs/README.md

 ## Book

-**Clean Code Fundamentals** A Hands-on Guide to Understand the Fundamentals of Software Craftsmanship and Clean Code in Java.
+**Clean Code Fundamentals.** A Hands-on Guide to Understand the Fundamentals of Software Craftsmanship and Clean Code in Java.

 https://leanpub.com/clean-code-fundamentals